How to enter BIOS mode on Mac and what to do with it

 - Shut down your Mac.

-- Press the power button and hold down Command-S as your Mac starts up.
+- Press the power button and hold down Command and Option keys and the letters O and F as your Mac starts up.

 - Release the keys when you see a black screen with white text on it.